airalab/robonomics-wiki/docs/connect-any-ros-compatitable-robot-under-robonomics-parachain-control-2.md

 Go to Accounts.
 There should be previously saved **DRONE** and **EMPLOYER** ones.
 They should have the same key and address as obtained in part 1, so just transfer some money (units) to these accounts:

 ![balances](./images/drone-demo/balances.jpg "balances")
+## 3. Launch
+Up to now the **only thing running** should be the robonomics local node.
 In a separate terminal launch drone simulation:
 ```
 roslaunch sjtu_drone simple.launch
 ```